 The Consolidated Plan was developed in partnership between the Kansas Department of Commerce (Commerce), Kansas Housing Resources Corporation (KHRC), and the Kansas Department of Health and Environment (KDHE).
-The table above should include KHRC as Administrator of the Housing Trust Fund (HTF).
-The strategies defined in the State of Kansas five-year 2014-2018 Consolidated Plan and the 2018 Annual Action Plan are implemented by state agencies, municipalities, non-profits, lenders, and housing developers.
+The strategies defined in the State of Kansas five-year 2019-2023 Consolidated Plan and the 2022 Annual Action Plan are implemented by state agencies, municipalities, non-profits, lenders, and housing developers.
 These groups are consulted on a regular basis when developing and carrying out the strategies and goals of the Annual Action Plan.
 The state also requested input from COCs, civic leaders, and public housing agencies.